 Looking at the records in Arkansas, I found Robert’s mother, Clara living with her own parents and two children but no husband.
 (Robert was born in the early 1860s – a lot of husbands didn’t come home during the Civil War.)

 A tiny trove of records revealed that Clara received assistance from the Freedmen’s bureau – an organization briefly set up to help freed slaves and poor whites who were devastated by the collapse of the plantation economy.
-What Wat’s mom black?
-Is that what all the concealment was about?
-Cherokee were known for their inclusion of freedmen…
+Was Wat’s mom black?
+Is that what all the confusion was about?
+Cherokee freedmen…?

 Robert’s dad was white too.
 Although I only found one mention of him, I am confident he’s the right guy.
 His name was Elisha – the same name Robert gave to his own first son.
 The thing is – Robert was born in the early 1860s – which means his dad should have been the recently-arrived Patrick (O’)Moore.

 The trail stopped at Elisha’s grandfather, a Civil War veteran born in Georgia near the turn of the previous century.
 Wherever our Moores came from, they came at least a half-century earlier than we thought they did.
-They moved to Oklahoma not to live with Cherokee relatives, but to an entirely different part of the state – and did so decades before that area was opened up to white settlers around 1890.
+They moved to Oklahoma not to live with Cherokee relatives, but to an entirely different part of the state.
+From the family photos, I wondered if Wat had moved to the IT and married a native woman – but the marriage record says Ida was born in Arkansas.
+And Wat moved to the IT decades before that area was opened up to white settlers around 1890.
+Was he a “Sooner,” squatting on what should have been Indian lands?

 So if that’s the case – who are all those very-not-white people in dad’s family pictures?
 And how did they get there..?